neurodatascience/fmralign-tutorials/_sources/01-functional-alignment.md

 We will cover one such latent factor model, the Shared Response Model, in these tutorials.
 ```

+## Comparing across functional spaces

-Traditionally, we would extract the activity time courses for these voxels,
+Traditionally, we would extract the activity time courses for voxels of interest,
 such that we had two graphs of voxel activity over time.
 We could then compare the similarity of these time courses using techniques such as correlation.
-An alternative way to think about these voxel activity profiles is in a new, functional space.
+To compare across individuals or brain states, then, we would compare summary-level statistics from e.g. network analysis.

 As shown in {numref}`churchland-1998-fig2-png`,
 our question then is how best to find correspondence between two (or more) unique functional spaces.